See Also ...

 The three main conditions which favor tropical cyclone development are (1) warm ocean waters, (2) atmospheric moisture, and (3) relatively light winds aloft.
-While hurricane season lasts from June through November, the peak of the season is from Mid-Augusta through October.
+While hurricane season lasts from June through November, the peak of the season is from Mid-August through October.
 Each year, an average of 10 tropical storms develop over the Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

 In Maine, hurricanes don't happen often but they can be devastating when they do.
-Recent storms that had impact on Maine are: Carol and Edna in 1954, Donna in 1960, Gloria in 1985, and Bob in 1991.
+Previous storms that had impact on Maine are: Carol and Edna in 1954, Donna in 1960, Gloria in 1985, and Bob in 1991.

 One of the most common disaster preparation mistakes is that people do not prepare while the sun is shining.
 When disaster is approaching everyone is after the same resources and they quickly become scarce.
 Lines are long, traffic is bad, and tempers are short.
 Start now to put together your disaster supply kit.
 If you have children, involve them in the game of finding items on your list.
-Prepare now, it’ll take less time.
+Prepare now, it will take less time.